h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_Quiz.md

 ## Question 16

 ### Problem Statement
-Understanding the fundamental properties of simple linear regression is essential for correctly applying and interpreting regression models.

-#### Task
 Evaluate whether each of the following statements is TRUE or FALSE.
 Justify your answer with a brief explanation.

+#### Task
-1. In simple linear regression, the residuals always sum to zero when the model includes an intercept term.
+1. [🔍] In simple linear regression, the residuals always sum to zero when the model includes an intercept term.
-2. The least squares method minimizes the sum of absolute differences between predicted and actual values.
+2. [🔍] The least squares method minimizes the sum of absolute differences between predicted and actual values.
-3. Increasing the number of data points always leads to a better fit in simple linear regression.
+3. [🔍] Increasing the number of data points always leads to a better fit in simple linear regression.
-4. The coefficient of determination ($R^2$) represents the proportion of variance in the dependent variable explained by the model.
+4. [🔍] The coefficient of determination ($R^2$) represents the proportion of variance in the dependent variable explained by the model.
-5. In simple linear regression, the regression line always passes through the point ($\bar{x}$, $\bar{y}$).
+5. [🔍] In simple linear regression, the regression line always passes through the point ($\bar{x}$, $\bar{y}$).

 For a detailed explanation of this problem, including the mathematical proofs for each statement, see [Question 16: Linear Regression Fundamentals](L3_2_16_explanation.md).